 It all started with a closet full of old computers.
 They looked like the laptop version of the zombie apocalypse.
-We had this crazy notion to vulnerability scan the entire freaking Internet and publish the results for free -- because that’s the sort of thing we think up on a Tuesday -- and we came up with the novel approach of using a distributed computing framework to do it.
-That zombie hoard of laptops was our first Hadoop cluster, and that crazy idea went on to become our first open source project, PunkSPIDER.
+We had this crazy notion to vulnerability scan the entire freaking Internet and publish the results for free -- because that’s the sort of thing we think up on a Tuesday -- and we were going to use a Hadoop cluster to do it.
+That zombie hoard of laptops became our first Hadoop cluster, and that crazy idea became our first open source project, PunkSPIDER.

-Hyperion Gray is a small research and development company focused on web security, software development and distributed computing.
+Hyperion Gray is a small research and development company focused on web security, software development, distributed computing, and any combination thereof.
 Full disclosure: We're slightly off.
 We color outside the lines and put the square peg in the round hole.
-We like to come up with ideas and solutions that push the boundaries of the web security status quo, because, if you haven’t noticed, the status quo isn’t going so well, and we’d like to make it better.
-We don't have to try to be different, it's just how our minds operate.
-We see the box and we instictively want to kick and punch our way out of it.
-Work with us and you'll see. :)
+We like to come up with ideas and solutions that push the boundaries of the status quo.
+We don't just think outside the box -- we don't even *see* the box.
+Work with us and you'll see what we mean. :)

 PunkSPIDER is our flagship open source project, so it holds a special place in our dark little hearts.
 It's a distributed web application vulnerability scanner and search engine unleashed on the entire Internet.
 It checks sites for basic vulnerabilities and provides the results to the public for free.
 The concept is simple: a user can go to the PunkSPIDER website and search for any url to see if it has any basic vulnerabilities (currently our scanner checks for sqli, bsqli, xss, path traversal, mail header injection, operating system command injection, and xpath injection vulnerabilities).
 This can be the user's own website or one they use in their day-to-day lives.
 Either way, they can find out whether the site is vulnerable in just a few seconds and make an informed decision on whether to trust it with their information.
 This is something that most Internet users aren't empowered to do, but we think they should be.